-Consideration of candidates will commence mid-June 2021 and continue until the position is filled.
-Nominations, enquiries, and applications, in confidence, should be directed to Gerri Woodford or Krutika Hotwani at email@example.com.
+Consideration of candidates will commence immediately and continue until the position is filled.
+Inquiries and/or applications, in confidence, should be directed to Tanya Todorovic or Krutika Hotwani at email@example.com.